-The world stood still 25 years ago on August 31, as news of Princess Diana’s sudden death from a fatal car crash in Paris spread across the globe.
+The world stood still 26 years ago on August 31, as news of Princess Diana’s death from a fatal car crash in Paris spread across the globe.

 The week leading up to her funeral was met with a global outpouring of grief, disbelief, and speculation as Britain tried to come to terms with the loss of their beloved Princess who was only 36 at the time of her death.

-Had she survived the accident she would be 61 years old and a grandmother and more than likely still tackling difficult humanitarian cases.
+Had she survived she would also be a grandmother and more than likely still tackling difficult humanitarian cases.
 Even after her death, Diana’s fairytale-turned-tragedy life story is still being told today, as the public continues to view her as a figure of resilience and hope.

-To mark the 25th anniversary of her death, Starts at 60 looks back at the moments that made Diana Spencer the “people’s princess”.
+To mark 26 years since the world lost the “People’s Princess”, Starts at 60 takes a look back at the moments that made Diana Spencer beloved by millions.

-Lady Diana Spencer’s marriage to the crown Prince of England, Charles, was dubbed the wedding of the century.
+Lady Diana Spencer’s marriage to the then Prince Charles was dubbed the wedding of the century.
 To the 750 million viewers, Diana was the perfect image of a blushing bride, with the royal wedding looking like it was right out of a fairytale book.

 Charles and Diana’s wedding marked the first time a royal bride broke royal wedding tradition when Diana chose to omit the word “obey” from her wedding vows.
-Now 30 years later, her own son Prince William and Kate Middleton followed suit; as did Meghan Markle when she married Diana’s youngest son Harry, and her niece Princess Eugenie.
+Decades later, her own son Prince William and Kate Middleton followed suit; as did Meghan Markle when she married Diana’s youngest son Harry, and her niece Princess Eugenie.

 Diana and Charles were also the first royal newlyweds who shared a kiss on the Buckingham Palace balcony in front of the public, kick-starting the public’s admiration for their new Princess.